z390development/z390/doc/reference/svc_services.md

 * 8 - READ terminated because the command processor has ended
 * 16 - Command Processor abnormally ended (see log message)

-### WTO - Write to operator
+### WTO - Write to operator {: #wto}

 Display a message on the GUI console.

 The record descriptor word (RDW) defines the variable length text message generated by the WTO macro.

 ``` hlasm
          DC    AL2(len,0),C'text'